techidaily/site-win11-tips/source/_posts/leveraging-the-power-of-combined-android-and-windows-11-displays.md

 1. Connect the USB cable to your Android device and a spare USB port on your Windows computer.
 When your Android device asks if you want to allow access to data, tap Allow.
 2. Open the Android device settings and go to Connections > Mobile Hotspot and Tethering.
 Enable the USB Tethering option.
 If you don't see that option, or the hotspot and tethering section, your device can't be connected via USB.
 3. Open the Spacedesk app on your phone or tablet and tap the connection you see in the connections list.
 If you don't see any connections listed, tap the plus button and enter the IP address of your computer.
-If you aren't sure what your IP address is, take a look at our guide to[finding your IP address in Windows 10](https://www.makeuseof.com/tag/find-ip-address-windows-10/) .
+If you aren't sure what your IP address is, take a look at our guide to [finding your IP address in Windows 10](https://www.makeuseof.com/tag/find-ip-address-windows-10/) .
 Fortunately, the steps in that guide still work on Windows 11 at the time of writing.

 ![windows 11 displayed on Android tablet screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/extended-screen.jpg)